Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QvxM4Cp6B3U.md

 ### Transcript

-> we'll be able to paint vehicles at some point maybe i mean we used to be able to do that once upon a time maybe that'll be a thing at some point in the future yeah a long time ago i don't know i don't know if we ever did on a released version of the game actually i'm not sure when that changed but uh yeah you could paint vehicles speaking of like release stuff
+> we'll be able to paint vehicles at some point maybe i mean we used to be able to do that once upon a time maybe that'll be a thing at some point in the future yeah a long time ago i don't know i don't know if we ever did on a released version of the game actually i'm not sure when that changed but, yeah you could paint vehicles speaking of like release stuff